-- Cooked meat or fish with all skin and bones removed. - Liquid (this can be either the water the meat or fish was cooked in, breastmilk or infant formula).
+- Cooked meat or fish with all skin and bones removed. - Liquid (this can be either the water the meat or fish was cooked in or breastmilk).

 What to do:

 - For babies just starting solids, add cooked meat or fish to a blender and add a small amount of liquid. - Make the texture that is right for your baby.